bloominstituteoftechnology/ios-sprint-challenge-message-board-debugging-and-testing/bugs.md

   Fixed incorrect segue identifier and changed destination controller to account for the navigation controller first.

   5. New message not saving in message thread. added navigationController.dismiss to Send button.
+Realized problem was internet related.

-  Trying to create UITest
+6. Created unit tests to check that message and message threads were being created.